appsody/website/content/docs/using-appsody/cli-commands.md

 ### Options

 ```
   -h, --help               help for operator
   -n, --namespace string   The namespace in which the operator will run. (default "default")
-  -w, --watchspace string   The namespace which the operator will watch.
-Use '' for all namespaces. (default "''")
 ```

 ### Options inherited from parent commands